 You can’t just remove screen time without filling that space with something else.
 Your brain craves stimulation.
 Give it better options.

 When you feel the urge to scroll, do ten pushups instead.
 Take a five-minute walk.
 Sketch something.
 Water your plants.
-These small physical actions break the automatic reach for your phone and give your mind a genuine break.
+These small physical actions interrupt the automatic reach for your phone and give your mind a genuine break.

 Use Technology to Limit Technology